goitacademy/react-movies-styles/README.md

-# react-images-styles
+# react-movies-styles

-🎨 CSS Modules for the “React Image Gallery” homework from the React + TypeScript course.
+🎨 CSS Modules for the “React Movie Gallery” homework from the React + TypeScript course.

-This repository contains **ready-to-use styles** for the components used in the Image Gallery project.
+This repository contains **ready-to-use styles** for the components used in the Movie Gallery project.
 Students should copy these `.module.css` files into their own project after creating the corresponding components manually.

 ## How to use